Antonov-S/learning-management-app/README.md

 - HLS Video player using Mux
 - Rich text editor for chapter description
 - Authentication using Clerk
-- ORM using Prisma
+- ORM using Prisma (MySQL on Planetscale platform)
-- MySQL database using Planetscale

 ## Prerequisites